andersthemagi/magicalmusings.github.io/README.md

 **NOTE:** Be sure to merge the latest from "upstream" before making a pull request!

+## Issues / Feature Requests

+In the event you find any bugs / typos, or want to suggest adding information or content to the site, feel free to open up an issue on [the Issue Tracker](https://github.com/magicalmusings/magicalmusings.github.io/issues) detailing everything you want me to know.
+For my D&D Players, there may be in-game incentive on the line if you help me out this way!!

 ## License and Credits

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+All content on this website is either mine or attributed to the author / content creators with sources.
+When possible, I will indicate any licensing or permissions regarding the information.
+Official Dungeons and Dragons 5th Edition Rules are provided by Wizards of the Coast under the [OGL 1.0a](https://5thsrd.org/license/).

 Jekyll Theme Leaf is a very simple yet beautiful theme created by [Supun Kavinda](https://twitter.com/_SupunKavinda).
 It is designed for those who love dark sites.